braintelligencePL/mac-setup/README.md

 3. Shells:

 I use Fish and ZSH interchangeably.
 I have sentiment for Fish, because it was first thing that I used.
-If you never is either of them use ZSH.
-Probably better choice.
+If you're new to this better choice is ZSH, probably.

 * `brew install zsh`
 * `brew install fish`